Our employees’ team spirit and engagement are core features of Groupe Beneteau’s strategy for sustainable growth.

 - Ensuring workplace wellness and motivation

-Groupe Beneteau has set itself a target to halve the number of occupational accidents by 2020.
+Groupe Beneteau has set itself a target to continuously reduce the number of occupational accidents.

 To ensure employee safety, the multi-year BSAFE plan has been adopted and rolled out at all Groupe Beneteau sites, in France and around the world.
 The BSAFE plan is focused on providing training for all employees, building awareness among management and employees, particularly with the safety dialogue approach, in addition to factoring in possible risks during production and eliminating them as from the product design phase.